Your bag

 Mt Kinabalu summit climb

-What is the altitude of Mount Kinabalu?
+What is the best time of year to climb Mount Kinabalu?

 So.. who's Sophie?

 We get asked that a lot!
-There’s no one in the team actually named Sophie.
+There’s no one on the team actually named Sophie.
 Sophie means wisdom in Greek.
-Seek Sophie is about travel that helps you discover more—about yourself, the world, and its people—and leave feeling deeply connected to the place you visit.
+We wanted Seek Sophie to be about travel that helps you discover more about yourself and the world—travel that fills your heart and leaves you feeling more connected.

 Let’s be friends!